The Soup Kitchen Knows we Are Coming!

 John Elliot was given the arse and quite poetically he personally went bankrupt.
 His replacement, Ian Collins, seemed just as bad.
 In 2005, basic rules of accounting got mixed up and the club found itself with a tax bill of a $1,000,000.
 (The bill could have been avoided had the club run itself more along the lines of a members owned organization).
-Collins also shifted Carlton to Docklands and knocked down some of Princess Park stadiums in a way that in a manner that seemed to publicly disown Elliot.
+Collins also shifted Carlton to Docklands and knocked down some of Princess Park stadiums in a way that that seemed to publicly disown Elliot.
 Aside from wanting to humiliate Elliot, Collins seemed to have a conflict of interest because as well as being Carlton President, he was Docklands Stadium CEO.

 After constantly being dragged through the mud, in 2009, Elliot hit back by confessing that Carlton had paid hush money to five women who said they had been raped by players in the 1980s and 1990s.
 Elliot said the payments had been made because he suspected the women were lying and it was a way to protect the club from bad publicity.
 This in turn made it a bit odd that he was bringing bad publicity to the club by confessing that rapes may have occured and the women had been bought off.
 The club was not impressed and reacted by banning Elliot from attending any events.